nunet/device-management-service/dms/jobs/README.md

 #### Data types

-- `proposed` `Job`: Nunet job which will be sent to the network wrapped as a `BidRequest`.
+- `proposed` `dms.jobs.Job`: Nunet job which will be sent to the network wrapped as a `BidRequest`.
 If needed it will have child jobs to be executed.
 The relation between parent and child job needs to be specified.

 ```
 type Job struct {